Tombstone of Ann Margetson in the Churchyard at Great Ellingham

 25 year old George Margetson married 21 year old Elizabeth Marjoram in the Parish Church at Great Ellingham on November 10th, 1859.
 Both were single and of Great Ellingham.

-Six children of George and Elizabeth were baptised in the Parish Church: George on October 7th, 1860, followed by Hannah on January 12th, 1862, Sarah Ann two years later on 24th April, 1864, James William on January 5th, 1865, Susanna on 1st April, 1866, and finally Julia a year later on 12th December, 1867.
+Six children of George and Elizabeth Margetson were baptised in the Parish Church: George on October 7th, 1860, followed by Hannah on January 12th, 1862, Sarah Ann two years later on 24th April, 1864, James William on January 5th, 1865, Susanna on 1st April, 1866, and finally Julia a year later on 12th December, 1867.

-Sadly, Elizabeth Margetson was buried in the churchyard just a week after her daughter Julia.
+Tragically, Elizabeth Margetson was buried in the churchyard just a week after her daughter Julia.
 Elizabeth was 29 years old.

 Marriage to widow Hannah Neave

 The 1871 census captures the couple living in Hingham Road, Great Ellingham.
-35 year old George Margetson is the head of an extended household comprising his wife Hannah aged 50, Hannah’s four children from her previous two marriages: Thurston children Rebecca aged 19, Hannah 17, John 15 and 11 year old Constance Neave together with the surviving Margetson children from George’s marriage to Elizabeth: Hannah aged 9, Sarah Ann 7 and five year old Susan.
+35 year old George Margetson is the head of an extended household comprising his wife Hannah aged 50, Hannah’s four children from her previous two marriages – Thurston children Rebecca aged 19, Hannah 17, John 15 and 11 year old Constance Neave together with the surviving Margetson children from George’s marriage to Elizabeth – Hannah aged 9, Sarah Ann 7 and five year old Susan.

-1881: Widower George Margetson
+George Margetson Widowed Again

-By 1881, George at 45 years of age is a widower once again.
 The census finds him living at Brick Kiln House, Great Ellingham.
-With him is 29 year old Rebecca Thurston (the daughter of George’s late wife Hannah) who is described on the census as a niece to George.
+With George is 29 year old Rebecca Thurston (the daughter of George’s late wife Hannah) who is described on the census as a ‘niece’ to George.
 Rebecca’s occupation is housekeeper.
 It is likely that Rebecca is keeping house for her step-father.

-Also in the household are two of George’s daughters from his marriage to Elizabeth – 17 year old Sarah Ann and 15 year old Susannah.
+Also in the household are two of George’s daughters from his marriage to Elizabeth Marjoram – 17 year old Sarah Ann and 15 year old Susannah.
 Both girls are employed as field workers.
-An eleven month old child John Thurston born in Great Ellingham completes the household and is described as a boarder.
-I think it likely that baby John is Rebecca Thurston’s child.

 A year later, George Margetson marries Ann Downes.
 As mentioned, the couple were captured in separate households by the 1891 census.